agata/hyprsets/README.md

 - `scripts/package.sh` performs the same checks unless `--skip-checks` is used.

 ## Status
-The project is being prepared for public release.
-Feedback and issues are welcome once it is published.
+The project is now publicly available.
+Feedback and issues are welcome anytime.